SyncfusionExamples/Javascript-Scheduler-CRUD-PHP-MySQL/README.md

 ## Start Wamp Server

-- Please proceed with the download and installation of the WAMP server on your system.
+- Please proceed with the download and installation of the XAMPP server on your system.
-- After the successful installation of the WAMP server, kindly launch the application and start all services
+- After the successful installation of the XAMPP server, kindly launch the application and start the Apache server.
-- Please copy the `Javascript-Scheduler-CRUD-PHP-and-MySQL` repository and place it in the WAMP server's root directory, specifically at `C:\wamp64\www`.
+- Please copy the `Javascript-Scheduler-CRUD-PHP-and-MySQL` repository and place it in the XAMPP server's root directory, specifically at `C:\xampp\htdocs`.
-- Upon completion, kindly launch a web browser and navigate to `localhost`, you will be able to access our application under the `Your Projects` section.
+- Upon completion, kindly launch a web browser and navigate to `localhost`, you will be able to see the server running.
 - Next, please navigate to `localhost/Javascript-Scheduler-CRUD-PHP-and-MySQL` in your web browser.
 You will now be able to access the running Syncfusion scheduler application.
 - Now you can perform the `CRUD` operations, and it will be reflected on MySQL Database.